hamsternz/ascii_clock/README.md

 # ascii_clock
-Print out the a simple ASCII art clock.
+Print out the time as a simple ASCII art clock.

+Nicer than using "banner"